- Category: 2008

 [Respected Harikatha Readers,

 Dandavat pranama to you all.
-This year, 2012, Guru Purnima is July 3rd.
+This year, 2014, Guru Purnima is July 11th and 12th around the world.
 We are happy to present Srila Maharaja’s brief explanation of the auspicious Guru-purnima, or Vyasa-purnima, or Vyasa-puja festival, which he gave in Ananda-dhama in Vrndavana, India in 2008.
 If you would like to see a video clip of the explanation below, please click here:]

 Today is the birthday of Srila Vyasadeva, the son of Parasara Rsi.
 Srila Vyasadeva divided the Vedas into four sections, and then he took the essence of all the Vedas and Upanisads and wrote Brahma-sutra so that everyone would be able to easily understand.
 He then wrote fifty-four Puranas, but they were also very difficult to understand.
 Then he wrote the Mahabharata, and within the Mahabharata he wrote the Gita Upanisad or Bhagavad-gita.
 Still, he was not happy, however, but he could not understand the reason.

 In the meantime, his Gurudeva, Srila Devarsi Narada, came and asked him, “Why are you not happy?
 You have fully delineated the subject of impersonal Brahman and other knowledge as well.
 Why should you be despondent in spite of all this?

 Srila Vyasadeva replied, “All you have said about me is perfectly correct.
 Despite all this I am not pacified, and I don’t know why.
 I therefore question you about the root cause of my dissatisfaction, for you have unlimited knowledge.
 You can tell me, because you are my Gurudeva.”